giellatekno/korp/README.md

 CWB_REGISTRY - `/corpus/registry`, the CWB registry files (the registry files must have the data paths also correct accordingly)
 CORPUS_CONFIG_DIR - the folder with the yaml files, refers to CWB files found in CWB_REGISTRY

+### The server

+On the server, we set up systemd units that runs each container for us.
+We first create the container, using the `podman run` commands, with a given `--name`, so that we can can then use `podman generate systemd NAME > /etc/systemd/user/NAME.service` to generate the systemd unit file for that service.

 ## Updating corpora